Have you ever thought that a ship and boat aren’t the same things?

 A pretty big distinguishing feature between ships and boats is technology.
 The differences in technology are due to the varying purposes of ships and boats.

-As mentioned above, ships are usually operated in high seas and oceans, while boats are typically operated in inland or coastal waters.
+As mentioned, ships usually operate in high seas and oceans, while boats typically operate in inland or coastal waters.
 Needless to say, the difference in the operational area implies some crucial differences between technology on ships and boats.

-Ships have a need for more robust and complex navigational and communication systems.
-This may partly be due to the purpose carried out by the ships (e.g. military).
+Ships need more robust and complex navigational and communication systems.
+This may partly be due to the purpose carried out by the ships (e.g., military).

-In inland or coastal waters, simpler navigational and communication systems do mostly suffice.
+In inland or coastal waters, simpler navigational and communication systems mostly suffice.
 There may not be as strict requirements for their reliability, and the smaller scale of operation does not need as complex equipment.
-Not only that, but boats cannot carry the bulk of equipment that ships can.
+Also, boats cannot carry the bulk of equipment that ships can.

 Construction